mattroid/MachineLearningExperiements/README.md

 use the image to generate a training set of new imags, again using opencv's generators, and learn against it.

-### Experiment 1: learning - Apply new faces to classification network

 ### Experiment 2: Recognition - Identifying buttons on a page

 This is similar to experiement 1 instead of faces, this will detect buttons in a